basnijholt/nijho.lt/content/post/file-based-rag-memory/index.md

 - **[Mem0](https://github.com/mem0ai/mem0)**: Focused specifically on memory extraction
 - **[PydanticAI](https://github.com/pydantic/pydantic-ai)**: Clean, typed agent framework

+I didn't read through all this code myself—that would take months.
-I then used an army of AI models to help me understand the architectures:
+Instead, I used AI coding agents to search the codebases and write summaries of the technical implementation details:

-- **GPT-5.1-Codex Max**
-- **Gemini 3 Pro**
+- **Gemini CLI** (Gemini 3.0 Pro)
-- **Opus 4.5**
-- **ChatGPT Pro** (with Deep Research) to validate my understanding against papers and documentation

-This sounds excessive, but it saved me from repeating the AI Journal disaster.
-Instead of guessing how two-stage retrieval should work, I could read exactly how LlamaIndex implements it.
-Instead of inventing my own memory reconciliation, I could study how mem0 handles contradictions.
+- **Claude Code** (Opus 4.5)
+- **Codex CLI** (GPT-5.1-Codex-Max)

+I fed those summaries into **ChatGPT 5 Pro** together with my high level plan of what I wanted to create, and it created an implementation plan.
+Then I took that plan back to the coding agents for implementation.
+I personally found Opus 4.5 the best coding model, but GPT‑5.1 Codex Max was the best at reviewing the code and actually identifying critical bugs.

+For validation, I used [`clip-files`](https://github.com/basnijholt/clip-files) to copy the agent-cli source code plus the architecture documents (like [memory.md](https://github.com/basnijholt/agent-cli/blob/main/docs/architecture/memory.md) and [rag.md](https://github.com/basnijholt/agent-cli/blob/main/docs/architecture/rag.md)) into ChatGPT 5 Pro to validate the approach.

+The AI did the searching and implementing; I did the understanding and decision-making.

 {{% callout note %}}
-**The key insight:** These frameworks are incredibly over-engineered for my use case, but the *core algorithms* are gold.
+**The key insight:** Existing frameworks are incredibly over-engineered for my use case, but the *core algorithms* are gold.
 My job was to extract the essence and re-implement it cleanly.
 {{% /callout %}}

-## 4. The dependency problem: Why ONNX over PyTorch
+## 4. The dependency problem: why ONNX over PyTorch

-One thing became immediately clear when studying these frameworks: **they're massive**.
+One thing became immediately clear when going through these frameworks: **they're massive**.

 Installing LlamaIndex with all its dependencies pulls in PyTorch.
 PyTorch alone is **2-3GB**.